-Katherine Herring, a spokeswoman for Credit Suisse in New York, declined to comment, as did Jay Diamond, a spokesman for Chimera, a New York-based real estate investment trust that’s run by a unit of Annaly Capital Management Inc. (NLY)
+Katherine Herring, a spokeswoman for Credit Suisse in New York, declined to comment, as did Jay Diamond, a spokesman for Chimera, a New York-based real estate investment trust that’s run by a unit of Annaly Capital Management Inc. (NLY:US)

 Redwood has done six deals this year, packaging a total of almost $2 billion of loans into securities, following $909 million in 2010 and 2011, according to data compiled by Bloomberg.
 Non-agency issuance peaked at $1.2 trillion in each of 2005 and 2006.